mikeyPower/loan-predication/README.md

 Which Fields to pick?

 Inorder to understand which fields give a greater indication as to whether or not a loan will be approved.
-It is important to look at the data from multiple angles
+It is important to look at the data from multiple angles.
+Of the 13 fields available I looked at all fields except Loan_ID and Loan Status to build my model.
+While not all these fields give a strong indication as to whether or not a loan woould be approve it does help see how certain fields can sway the model.